 Possession has become a huge trend in football coaching.
 But are we educating our young players to retain the ball well enough?
 Is our practice design representative of the game?
 PDP Technical Advisor, Dan Wright discusses how we can help our players master 1v1s and cites Renato Sanches & Alexis Sanchez as examples of players excelling in this area.

 Most coaches practice 1v1’s but are we doing it right and more importantly are we meeting the demands of the game?

-Recently I produced two videos, highlighting superb moments of individual possession; the first was Portugal’s Renato Sanches and the second was Arsenal’s star man, Alexis Sanchez.
+Recently I analysed two players, highlighting superb moments of individual possession; the first was Portugal’s Renato Sanches and the second was Arsenal’s star man, Alexis Sanchez.
 In both instances, the player in possession shows the ability to receive the ball under intense pressure and wriggle away with ease, using two very different, but equally devastating skill sets.

 This got me thinking, if these football actions are so useful how often do I give my players the opportunity to practice it and more importantly is it something that happens a lot in the game?

 In the elite game approximately 80% of all receiving situations occur with pressure coming from behind, yet so many 1v1 type practices I see are face-to-face or side on, this is naturally something that does occur in the game, but not nearly as much as we perhaps think.
 Perhaps we need to rethink the term 1v1’s, as I think this paints a picture of Ronaldo, Messi and alike, dribbling past players and using “skills”.

 Furthermore, most 1v1 situations have no opportunity to pass, this actually benefits the defender as he knows the attacker has to take him on…its not representative of the real game.